swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 Many projects want to migrate from XCTest to Swift Testing, and may be in an intermediate state where test helpers written using XCTest API are called from Swift Testing.
-Today, the Swift Testing and XCTest libraries stand mostly independently, which means an `XCTAssert` failure in a Swift Testing test is silently ignored.
+Today, the Swift Testing and XCTest libraries stand mostly independently, which means an [`XCTAssert`][XCTest assertions] failure in a Swift Testing test or an [`#expect`][Swift Testing expectations] failure in an XCTest test is silently ignored.
 To address this, we formally declare a set of interoperability principles and propose changes to the handling of specific APIs that will enable users to migrate with confidence.

 ## Motivation